davesheldon/nap/README.md

-Nap is a _FAST_, file-based command-line interface (CLI) for executing HTTP tests, using plain old YAML.
+Nap is a command-line interface (CLI) for running HTTP requests using YAML files

 # Documentation